Nhi4912/interview/docs/frontend/html-css/README.md

 ---

-_This guide covers the essential HTML/CSS concepts needed for frontend interviews at Big Tech companies.
+_This guide covers the essential HTML/CSS concepts needed for frontend interviews at companies companies.
 Focus on understanding the fundamentals, practicing common patterns, and being able to explain your design decisions._